Idris Jusoh: Terengganu

 On 21 February 2015, he declared that Malaysia's higher education is now on par with those of developed nations including the United Kingdom, Germany and Australia, said Second Education Minister Datuk Seri Idris Jusoh.
 He said this was proven by the fact that 135,000 foreign students made up 10% of students at national higher educational institutions in the country.
 This statement was largely criticized due to its over optimism.
-On 24 February 2015, Idris released an article entitled "What it Means to be World Class" to explain the statement as we as other education matters.
+On 24 February 2015, Idris released an article entitled "What it Means to be World Class" to explain the statement as well as other education matters.